 Service level objectives (SLOs)

-You can use Application Signals to create service level objectives for the services for your critical business operations.
+You can use Application Signals to create service level objectives for the services for your critical business operations or dependencies.
 By creating SLOs on these services, you will be able to track them on the SLO dashboard, giving you an at-a-glance view of your most important operations.

 In addition to creating a quick view your operators can use to see the current status of critical operations, you can use SLOs to track the longer-term performance of your services, to ensure that they are meeting your expectations.
 If you have service level agreements with customers, SLOs are a great tool to ensure that they are met.